DustinTheGreat/marketplace-bot/README.md

 # marketplace-bot

-A bot to help me find search for specific listings.
+A bot to help me search for specific listings.
 Just place the credentials in the Dockerfile and build!

 ### Requirements:
     Docker